Sachs Harbour: Demographics

-The two principal languages in the town are Inuinnaqtun (Inuvialuktun) and English.
-Sachs Harbour is the only permanent settlement on Banks Island.
+At the 2021 census the main language was English with nobody reporting French.
+There were 30 people reported Inuktut as their mother tongue and of those 25 spoke Inuinnaqtun (Inuvialuktun) and the rest Inuktitut.
+Over 90% of the population in 2021 were Inuit (Inuvialuit) and no other Indigenous peoples were counted.

 Infrastructure

 Services include a two-member Royal Canadian Mounted Police detachment and a health centre with one nurse.
 Phone services are provided by Northwestel with Internet access.
 The local hunters and trappers association provides outfitting for big-game hunts like muskox and polar bears.
 Bulk supplies of food and other items are brought by barge in the summer months and flights from Inuvik, some 325 mi to the southwest, operate all year, via the Sachs Harbour (David Nasogaluak Jr. Saaryuaq) Airport.

 Geography

 Climate

 Sachs Harbour is in the Arctic tundra climatic zone (ET), characterized by long, cold winters.
 Since the activities of many residents of the community revolve around fishing, hunting, and travel, many residents have considerable knowledge of weather conditions, permafrost, and even erosion patterns.

 Flora and fauna

 Banks Island is home to the largest goose colony in North America.
 Three quarters of the world's population of muskoxen roam the island.
 Barren-ground caribou and polar bear are also seen on the island.
-On April 26, 2006, the world's first documented wild-born grizzly–polar bear hybrid was shot near the town.
+On 26 April 2006, the world's first documented wild-born grizzly–polar bear hybrid was shot near the town.

 Since the climate has been changing, sea ice has been breaking up earlier than normal, taking seals farther south in the summer.
 Seals are one of the main sources of food for the town.
 Sockeye and pink salmon appeared for the first time in nearby waters between 1999 and 2001.
 New species of birds are migrating to the island, including robins and barn swallows, and more flies and mosquitos have been appearing.